dmeventd(8) — Linux manual page

 -R Replace a running dmeventd instance.
 The running dmeventd

 must be version 2.02.77 or newer.
-The new dmeventd
+The new dmeventd instance

-monitor from the currently running daemon.
+the currently running daemon.

 -V Show version of dmeventd.